Welcome and history of our family names

 From the moment the first Pareau started as a church reverend, they spread into the middle and north of the country, north above the rivers.

 The first Dumont, Charles Henry, is born in 1763 in Grancy, Switzerland.
-His family lived there for at least 5 generations.
+His family lived there for at least 5 generations after they fled France as they were also Hugenots.
 The first known official Dutch information was that Charles Henri rents a house in Utrecht in 1797, together with his fiancée, the German Charlotte Becker.
-They start a shop in colonial products, which lasts over 150 years.
+They start a shop in colonial products, which lasts for over 150 years.
 Most members of the Dumont family were born and lived in Utrecht.
 This lasted about a century.

 Not related is the Dumont family in the south of the Netherlands, they came from Bocholtz in Germany.
 The South Netherlands also houses not related Belgian Dumont’s.

 The families Pareau and Dumont were bound by marriage in 1835.
 None of their 8 children married!
 Some members of the families kept in touch and the last living daughter (Helena Cornelia Pareau) proposed to our grandfather Han Dumont that he takes the name Pareau to keep it from extinction.
 This process of name changing lasted 2 years, from 1937 to 1939, and most of it was organised from Indonesia, at the time a colony of the Netherlands.
 Our grandfather was a civil engeneer there.

 My grandmother, father’s side, was a member of the family de Calonne, coming from Belgium, French and Flemish parts.
 The website of de Calonne.